sosie-js/FFmpegGUI/README.md

 FFmpegGUI is an open-source video filter graph editor based on **Qt** and **FFmpeg**.

+Note : This version is for QT5+ FFMPEG4, original one was 3.2.4 and QT4, I did not take care af backward compatibility, if you need to run it under QT4 [use RomanSichkaruk's original projet](https://github.com/RomanSichkaruk/FFmpegGUI) .
+I let the compiled Binary too for Linux x64

 **FFmpegGUI is free software licensed under the term of LGPL v2.1.**

 ## Allows: